Fundamental data structures in C: linked list, stack, and queue.

 What is a Data Structure? β Designing How Data is Arranged

-A data structure defines how data is laid out in memory and how it is manipulated.
-Arrays are themselves a data structure, but there are situations where arrays alone are inconvenient.
+A data structure defines how data is laid out in memory and how you work with it.
+Arrays are a data structure themselves, but plenty of situations make arrays alone awkward to use.

 Limitations of arrays